RsyncProject/rsync/rsync.1.md

 0.  `--max-size=SIZE`

-    This tells rsync to avoid transferring any file that is larger than the specified SIZE.
-The SIZE value can be suffixed with a string to indicate a size multiplier, and may be a fractional value (e.g. `--max-size=1.5m`).
+    This tells rsync to avoid transferring any file that is larger than the specified SIZE in bytes.
+The SIZE value can be suffixed with a string to indicate a size multiplier, and may be a fractional value (e.g.
+    `--max-size=1.5m`).

     This option is a transfer rule, not an exclude, so it doesn't affect the data that goes into the file-lists, and thus it doesn't affect deletions.